PlaTe: Visually-Grounded Planning with Transformers in Procedural Tasks: Introduction

 \section{Introduction}

-Intelligent reasoning in embodied environments requires that an agent has explicit representations of parts or aspects of its environment to reason about~\cite{beetz2016ai}.
-As a generic reasoning application, action planning and learning is a crucial skill for cognitive robotics.
+\IEEEPARstart{I}{ntelligent} reasoning in embodied environments requires that an agent has explicit representations of parts or aspects of its environment to reason about~\cite{beetz2016ai}.
+As a generic reasoning application, action planning and learning are crucial skills for cognitive robotics.
 Planning, in the traditional AI sense, means deliberating about a course of actions for an agent to take for achieving a given set of goals.
 The desired plan is a set of actions whose execution transforms the initial situation into the goal situation (goal situations need not be unique).
 Normally, actions in a plan cannot be executed in arbitrary sequence, but have to obey an ordering, ensuring that all preconditions of each action are valid at the time of its execution.
 In practice, there are two challenges for planning.
 First, typically not all information that would be needed is available.
 Planning is meant for real environments in which many parameters are unknown or unknowable.
-Second, even if everything for a complete planning were known, then it would very likely be so computationally intensive that the real world would run too slowly.
-Thus, many planning systems and their underlying planning algorithms accept the restrictive assumptions of information completeness, determinism, instantaneousness, and idleness~\cite{beetz2016ai,Sun_NSPS_CoRL20}.
+Second, even if everything for a complete planning were known, then it would very likely be so computationally intensive that it would run too slowly in the real world.
+Thus, many planning systems and their underlying planning algorithms accept the restrictive assumptions of information completeness, determinism, instantaneousness, and idleness~\cite{beetz2016ai,pmlr-v155-sun21a}.